xiaopv/xiaopv.github.io/_teaching/2025-spring-mat334.md

 ## Homework

+* Learning Objectives for Exam 1:
+  * Be able to conduct group operations in dihedral groups.
+  * Be able to determine whether a set equipped with a binary operation is a group or not.
+  * Be able to prove elementary properties of a group.
+  * Be able to prove whether a subset of a group is a subgroup or not.
+  * Be able to prove elementary results about order of a group and order of an element.
+  * Be able to prove elementary results about cyclic group.

 * Feb.
 27
   * Complete problem 60 to 65.
+  * Office hours on March 6 will be rescheduled to March 3, 9:30am - 10:30am

 * Feb.
 25
   * Complete problems 54 to 59.